 (61) If special circumstances require a student to withdraw from a unit after census date, the student may apply in writing to the Head of School responsible for the unit to "withdraw" from the unit.
 A "Withdrawn" authorised by the Head of School does not reduce the student's financial liability for the unit.

 (62) The following scale of equivalence of grades to percentage marks shall normally apply:

 |High Distinction||85 and above|

-(60) In determining the final grades for students in a unit, a Board of Assessors may seek an explanation from the Unit Assessor regarding the grade distribution for the unit.
+(63) In determining the final grades for students in a unit, a Committee of Examiners may seek an explanation from the unit assessor regarding the grade distribution for the unit.

 |Grade Description||Grade Code|